Saturday, December 30, 2006

 Meeting in the Oval office with historians and generals.

-Meeting via video conference with senior military commanders and the U.S. ambassador to Iraq, Zalmay Khalilzad.
+Tuesday-Meeting via video conference with senior military commanders and the U.S. ambassador to Iraq, Zalmay Khalilzad.

 Meeting with Iraqi Vice President Tariq al-Hashemi in the Oval Office.